ergoplatform/ergodocs/docs/dev/scs/sigma.md

 This an example 3-out-of-5 threshold signature which can be compiled to a P2S address sending ergs to [resulting address (protected by the threshold sig)](https://wallet.plutomonkey.com/p2s/?source=ewphdExlYXN0KAogIDMsIAogIENvbGwoCiAgICBQSygiOWY4WlF0MVN1ZTZXNUFDZE1TUFJ6c0hqM2pqaVprYll5M0NFdEI0QmlzeEV5azRSc05rIiksIAogICAgUEsoIjloRldQeWhDSmN3NEtReUNHdTR5QUdmQzFpZVJBS3lGZzI0RktqTEpLMnVEZ0E4NzN1cSIpLCAKICAgIFBLKCI5ZmRWUDJqY2ExZTVuQ1RUNnE5aWpaTHNzR2o2djRqdVk4Z0VBeFVocDdZVHVTc0xzcFMiKSwgCiAgICBQSygiOWdBS2VSdTFXNERoNmFkV1hublltZnFqQ1RueG5TTXR5bTJMUFBNUEVyQ2t1c0NkNkYzIiksCiAgICBQSygiOWdtTnNxcnFkU3BwTFVCcWcyVXpSRW1taXZncWgxcjNqbU5jTEFjNTNoazNZQ3ZBR1dFIikKICApCikKfQ==)

 Here is a good intro to [making a signature](https://www.youtube.com/watch?v=daP67yp-Czs&list=PLUWruihtE-HtL-JZk8Vb4Yn_H18aE3rb6&index=4)

+## Manifesto

+> Privacy must remain an option to protect the individual.
+It does not have to be forced; let people make their own choices.
+Privacy is the ability to create barriers and erect boundaries to create a space and for the individual.
+It is up to each what borders and boundaries they choose to make.
+>
+> Civilization exists under a continuous tension between what is best for society and what is best for the individual.
+The only real entities in a community are individuals.
+All collectives, associations, and governments stem from individual participation and interaction.

 ## Use Cases